 - One temperature calibrator.

 - Some popular types include: Metrology Well, Liquid Bath Calibrators, Dry Block Calibrators, or Dry Bath Temperature Calibrators

 - Thermo-Hygrometers - For Temp. & Humidity Monitoring

-- Also known as Humidity Meters
+- Other names include: Humidity Meters

 - Cleaning Supplies

 - Take proper care and precautions, temperature calibrators generate extreme temperatures, which can be dangerous and potentially cause burns.

 - Look for any visual defects that may affect the accuracy.
 Do not proceed if you find errors.